ezbot-ai/docs/docs/04-guides/installation/01-basic-snippet.md

   - **reward**: The reward value.
 Use 1 for the currently supported binary reward strategy.
   - **rewardUnits**: The type of reward units.
 We only support one type of rewardUnits today: `"count"`, but eventually, you'll be able to choose between `"count"`, `"dollars"`, and more.
 - **makeVisualChanges:** Optional.
 This enables ezbot to apply visual changes from the visual editor to your site.
 Call this when a new page is loaded.
 For Single Page Applications (SPAs), call this after a routing change.
+- **initEzbot**: Required.
+Initializes the ezbot tracker.
+If you need to track user activity across multiple domains, you can enable cross-domain tracking.
+See the [Cross-Domain Tracking guide](./07-cross-domain.md) for details.

 Learn about other options for sending reward signals to ezbot in the [next section](/get-started/rewards).